Preserving your family’s story for future generations

 Nowadays, most families are too busy to spend much time listening to their elders’ stories.
 This means that often, when the great-grandparents, grandparents or parents pass away, most of their and your family’s stories pass away with them, and they are lost forever.

 Why preserve your family’s stories

-If you document those stories, preserve those stories, you will save them from being lost.
-Not just for you and your children, but for future generations.
+If you document your family’s stories, you will save them from being lost.
+You will be preserving them, not just for you and your children, but for future generations.

 - record the discussion using a digital audio recorder/audio recording app, or

 - record the discussion using a video-recorder or video-recording app, or

 - type everything they say, into a document.